 Additional opportunities for schools to participate in Zeroing in on Math will be announced as they become available.

 Total investments per school range in size from $5,000 to $12,000 depending on the scope of the project and number of students served.
-EdVestors will open applications in spring 2018 to schools interested in using the lessons learned from the prior three cohorts and exploring and implementing intervention strategies, with the goal of identifying other successful practices that can then be shared more broadly with other schools.
+Applications are now open to schools interested in using the lessons learned from the prior three cohorts and exploring and implementing intervention strategies, with the goal of identifying other successful practices that can then be shared more broadly with other schools.